secnot/django-param-field/README.md

 fieldname: type-> property: value
 ```

-* **fieldname** - A lower case name including numbers and underscores,
+* **fieldname** - A lowercase name starting by a letter and followed by letters, numbers,
-	it must start with a letter and has a max length of 30 characters.
+	and/or underscores.
+The default max name length is 30 characters.

 * **type** - One of the supported field types (All starting with uppercase)
 	* Bool